apache/gravitino/CONTRIBUTING.md

 ## Community and communication

-Join the [community discourse group](https://gravitino.discourse.group) to discuss ideas and seek help.
-You are also encouraged to use GitHub discussions and follow Datastrato on social media to stay updated on project news.
+Join the [community mailing list](https://lists.apache.org/list.html?dev@gravitino.apache.org) to discuss ideas and seek help and are also encouraged to use GitHub discussions.

 ## License